 - Shadow Yukiko in Persona 4 looks like a large red bird with Yukiko's head.
 This is a literalization of how she feels trapped - "a bird in a Gilded Cage".

-- The Japanese iPhone/Android game うまのプリンスさま or "Princely Horse" is a Dating Sim/animal-care game about a Bishonen-headed horse called Yuuma and a young woman named Umako and their budding relationship on the ranch.
+- The Japanese iPhone/Android game My Horse Prince (Uma no Prince-sama in Japanese) is a Dating Sim/animal-care game about the budding relationship between a Bishonen-headed horse named Yuuma and a human woman named Umako.

-- Family Guy: Carter Pewterschmidtt's purebred dog gets knocked up and everyone assumes Brian did it, until the litter comes out and they all have Ted Turner's face.
+- Family Guy: Carter Pewterschmidt's purebred dog gets knocked up and everyone assumes Brian did it, until the litter comes out and they all have Ted Turner's face.

 - In the Teenage Mutant Ninja Turtles (2012) episode "The Manhattan Project'', April and Casey encounter giant worms brought from Dimension X, and are freaked out by a baby worm that has a human baby's face.